 At first glance our approach to model individual galaxies via the time evolution of their star formation history seems in contradiction to this scenario as it does not include the build-up of galaxy mass by a number of major and/or minor mergers.
-However, the main goal of this paper is to first present how average galaxies evolve without major mergers; these are described later in the context of models with starbursts.
+However, the main goal of this chapter is to first present how average galaxies evolve without major mergers; these are described later in the context of models with starbursts.
 In semi-analytical models minor mergers are assumed to mostly replenish the gas reservoir that is available to fuel star formation (Kauffmann et al., 1999; Croton et al., 2006).
 This effectively slows down the gas consumption and increases the SFR which we assume to be proportional to the gas-mass.
 If significant amounts of gas get accreted this can transform the galaxy into a galaxy of later spectral type.
 A galaxy starting as Sa-type model would then, for example, be gradually converted into an Sb- or even Sc-type galaxy and hence also follow the evolution of this later galaxy type.

-Major mergers, i.e. mergers of two galaxies with roughly equal masses $m_1: m_2 \le 1:3$ (Kauffmann et al., 1999), on the other hand, convert all available gas into stars and combine these newly born stars with the previously existing stars into a central bulge component.
+Major mergers, i.e. mergers of two galaxies with roughly equal masses $m_1 : m_2 \le 1 : 3$ (Kauffmann et al., 1999), on the other hand, convert all available gas into stars and combine these newly born stars with the previously existing stars into a central bulge component.
 This scenario is similar to our models including a strong starburst as described in Sect.
 3.5 where we assume that galaxies consume most (75%) of the available gas in a exponentially declining burst.
 We compare different burst decline times as well as different burst times and burst strengths to study how these affect the resulting colour evolution.
 We also computed some models with non-zero SF after the burst to study the effects of gas-accretion onto a passively evolving galaxy, often referred to as "frosting" (Trager et al., 2000, 2008; Allanson et al., 2009).

 We again stress that we aim at describing the average representation of a galaxy of a given type and not, as consequence of an intentionally limited set of input parameters, the full range of variations that can be found observationally.
 This approach also validates our use of analytical SFHs instead of an full evaluation of merging histories that generally differs from galaxy to galaxy.
-However, if averaged over large numbers of galaxies, these merging histories - even in the case of elliptical galaxies with their generally complex histories - closely resemble our analytical SFHs (De Lucia et al., 2006).
-Observational reconstructions of SFHs of elliptical galaxies (e.g. , Gavazzi et al., 2002; Heavens et al., 2004) confirm this result.
+However, if averaged over large numbers of galaxies, these merging histories - even in the case of elliptical galaxies with their generally complex histories - closely resemble our analytical SFHs.
+This is well illustrated in Figs. 2 and 3 of De Lucia et al. (2006), showing the complex SFH of individual elliptical galaxies and the resulting smooth SFH when averaged over a large number of galaxies.
+Observational reconstructions of SFHs of elliptical galaxies (e.g., Gavazzi et al., 2002; Heavens et al., 2004) confirm this result.